 I wasn’t around for Total Request Live (TRL) on MTV, which is a bummer because it feels like I really missed out on something special.
 Born in the early 2000s, by the time I was able to appreciate music, TRL had already wrapped up its run and it feels like a cultural gap in my music journey.

 From what I gather, TRL was more than just a music show; it was a cultural moment.
 It’s the kind of thing where you had to be there to really get it.
-I’ve heard stories from my cousins and siblings about how they raced home from school to catch the latest episode.
+I’ve heard stories from my cousins about how they raced home from school to catch the latest episode.
 When the clock hit three, TRL was the place to be.
 Carson Daly, La La Anthony, and Damien Fahey were the faces of the show, starting things off with that unforgettable intro: “This is TRL!
 Total Request Live!”
 Everyone was glued to their screens, anticipating what would come next.

 The excitement wasn’t just in the studio; it spilled out into Times Square, where fans gathered, sometimes camping overnight just to see their favorite artists.
 It was wild.
 When NSYNC performed “Bye Bye Bye,” you could see the energy ripple through the crowd.
 And who could forget Britney Spears performing “…Baby One More Time”?
 That was the stuff of legends.